 Foreign currency contracts are entered into in order to hedge the currency exposure of the investment portfolio.
-The contracts are for the forward sale of currencies, which are matched by holdings of those currencies.
+The contracts are for the forward currency transactions, which are matched by holdings of those currencies.
 The open contracts have been revalued at year-end rates of exchange and the potential profit or loss included in the non-technical account.